lpinter/NiceWeather/NiceWeather/Properties/LatestChangelog.md

 ### Version 1.0.4
-- Fixed cloud removal when another map is loaded.
+- Fixed cloud control when another map is loaded, or the setting has been changed in the main menu.